ywiyogo/CarND1-P3-BehavioralCloning/writeup_report.md

 Then I repeated this process on track two in order to get more data points.

-To augment the data sat, I also flipped images and angles thinking that this would ...
+To augment the data set, I also flipped images and angles thinking that this would generalize the learning.
 For example, here is an image that has then been flipped:

 ![alt text][image6]
 ![alt text][image7]

 Etc ....

-After the collection process, I had X number of data points.
-I then preprocessed this data by ...
+After the collection process, I had 14898 number of data points.
+Then, I cut the data points to 14000.
+Afterwards, I preprocessed this data by cropping the border (top, bottom, left, right) in order to eliminate redundant information.

-I finally randomly shuffled the data set and put Y% of the data into a validation set.
+I finally randomly shuffled the data set and put 20% of the data into a validation set.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
 The ideal number of epochs was Z as evidenced by ...
-I used an adam optimizer so that manually training the learning rate wasn't necessary.
+I used an adam optimizer and I was tuning the learning rate.